 In this video I'll be presenting my translucent Pardo Art clay review.
 It's a wonderful clay to work with and has the highest translucence of any of the brands I've tested.
 It also has a few downsides which I'll be touching on, but overall I give it a big thumbs up.

-There will be many more speciality clay articles and reviews coming up over the next few months, so please check back every now and again, or like my Facebook Page to stay updated.
+There will be many more speciality clay articles and reviews coming up over the next few months, so please check back every now and again.
 If you have a particular clay that you would like to see added to this page, please let me know in the comments.

-Don't forget to check out the reviews of the popular brands, Kato, Premo and Fimo Professional if you are interested, and please like and share this page with your friends.
+Don't forget to check out the reviews of the popular brands, Kato, Premo and Fimo Professional if you are interested.